SzturcTymoteusz/CVA-control/README.md

 ## Setup

-You must already have it installed npm
+You must already have it installed npm.
 To run this project locally, download it first.

 ```